ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 Assert.NotNull() Failure
 ```

 Return the **"Null"** assertion call so that the test passes again.
 The **"ShouldPassForThe<TComponent>"** method obviously works.
 What is interesting here is that the generic parameter **"TComponent"** can be anything you like, as long it is recognized by My Tested ASP.NET Core MVC.
-Seriously, add the following to the test and run the test:
+Seriously, add the following to the test and run it again:

 ```c#
 .ShouldReturn()